 In this lesson, students work in groups to research selected events that characterized the civil rights movement and present their events to the class.
 After the program, they return to the classroom to read and discuss A More Perfect Union, the speech that Barack Obama delivered as a presidential candidate at the National Constitution Center in March 2008.
-They conclude the lesson by writing the president letters about how they plan to respond to his call to action.
+They conclude the lesson by writing essays in response to one of the speech's key ideas.

-Designed for students in grades 6-8, this lesson takes approximately four to six class periods from beginning to end.
+Designed for students in grades 9-12, this lesson takes approximately five to seven class periods from beginning to end.

-Grade(s) Level 6-8
+Grade(s) Level